Tottenham Hotspur wins first trophy in 17 years by beating Manchester United 1-0 in Europa League final

 (CNN) — Tottenham Hotspur defeated Manchester United 1-0 to win the Europa League final on Wednesday in Bilbao, Spain.

-Athletic Bilbao’s Estadio de San Mamés was full of tears of joy from Tottenham fans clad in white and players alike at the full-time whistle as the team appears to have abolished the reputation for not finishing big matches.
+Athletic Bilbao’s Estadio de San Mamés was full of tears of joy from Tottenham fans clad in white and players alike at the full-time whistle as the team abolished the reputation for not finishing big matches.

 It’s a major moment for Spurs as they win the club’s first trophy since 2008 and first continental silverware since the 1983-84 season.
 The north London club has struggled to shake off the reputation of being “nearly good enough” over the last decade and celebrated the win as if it was their first trophy in nearly two decades.